leomccormack/HO-SIRR/README.md

 [1] McCormack, L., Politis, A., Scheuregger, O., and Pulkki, V. (2019). "**Higher-order processing of spatial impulse responses**".
 In Proceedings of the 23rd International Congress on Acoustics, 9--13 September 2019 in Aachen, Germany.

+[2] Politis, A. and Pulkki, V., 2016. "**Acoustic intensity, energy-density and diffuseness estimation in a directionally-constrained region**". arXiv preprint arXiv:1609.03409.

+[3] Merimaa, J. and Pulkki, V., 2005. "**Spatial impulse response rendering I: Analysis and synthesis**".
+Journal of the Audio Engineering Society, 53(12), pp.1115-1127.

+[4] Pulkki, V. and Merimaa, J., 2006. "**Spatial impulse response rendering II: Reproduction of diffuse sound and listening tests**".
+Journal of the Audio Engineering Society, 54(1/2), pp.3-20.